 - No extension cords shall be used.

 - Only 1 power strip can be used.
 This device shall be surge protected.
-No piggybacking (multiple power strips plugged into each other) and use of a flexible (twisty) power strip shall not be allowed.
+No piggybacking (multiple power strips plugged into each other), cube taps, and use of a flexible (twisty) power strip shall not be allowed.
 If possible, plug the light strand directly into a power outlet.

 - No more than three sets of holiday lights shall be connected together.